tda-qchem/tda-qchem-explorations/docs/H2OH2O_ED_bonds.md

 The molecular structure of water dimer in its gas-phase equilibrium geometry was downloaded from [XXX]() and reoptimized with XXX

-The ED and its gradient were calculated analytically in the development version of the `DIRAC` software (commit hash `XXXXX`) with the Dirac-Coulomb Hamiltonian, the B3LYP exchange-correlation functional, and the def-TZVP basis set applied for both atoms.
-London atomic orbitals and the simple magnetic balance scheme were applied in response calculations.
-The densities were exported on the cube grid of 128 points in each Cartesian direction using the default visualization options in `DIRAC`.
+ED was calculated analytically in the development version of the `DIRAC` software (commit hash `XXXXX`) with the Dirac-Coulomb Hamiltonian, the B3LYP exchange-correlation functional, and the all-electron aug-cc-pVTZ basis set applied to all atoms.
+The density was exported on the cube grid of 256 points in each Cartesian direction using the default visualization options in `DIRAC`.

-First, we consider the topology of its electron density, modeled with the DFT method using the DC Hamiltonian, B3LYP exchange-correlation functional and the basis set of 3$\zeta$ quality\footnote{The relativistic DC Hamiltonian is not necessary for this molecular system, yet, since in the latter part of the book, we will compare the topologies of H$_2$X-H$_2$O dimers (with X denoting heavy elements of the oxygen family), we opt for the consistent description of all systems in this series.
-Also, only all-electron four-component models can serve as a reliable reference for other theoretical approaches and and are indispensable for comparison with experimental results.
-All methods are discussed in~\autoref{sec:descriptors_concepts_bonds}} and exported on a regular 256$^3$-point grid.
-~

 ### `DIRAC` inputs

-* Molecular geometry of LiH molecule in XYZ format (in Angstrom): [2H2O.xyz](https://github.com/tda-qchem/tda-qchem-explorations/tree/main/data/LiH_MICD/LiH.xyz)
+* Molecular geometry of water dimer in XYZ format (in Angstrom): [2H2O.xyz](https://github.com/tda-qchem/tda-qchem-explorations/tree/main/data/LiH_MICD/LiH.xyz)
 * Input for a wave function optimization: [scf.inp](https://github.com/tda-qchem/tda-qchem-explorations/tree/main/data/LiH_MICD/dirac/dc_b3lyp_def2tzvp/inputs/scf.inp)
 * Input for calculations of the ED scalar field: [ed.inp]()
-* Input for calculations of the reduced gradient of ED scalar field: [rdg.inp]()

 ### `DIRAC` outputs

 * Files with exported elements of the ED scalar field and and its gradient on a grid in TXT format; these are also available on [zenodo](XXXXX)
 * `DIRAC` text output files, available in [the repository](https://github.com/tda-qchem/tda-qchem-explorations/tree/main/data/LiH_MICD/dirac/dc_b3lyp_def2tzvp/outputs) and on [zenodo](https://zenodo.org/record/7446735#.Y8BlkNKE4XU).

 ### Execution